leftlogic/heroku-101/README.md

 (As a shortcut, you can use: `echo "web: node server.js" > Procfile`)

-Heroku now knows that the process `web` should be run with `node server.js`.
+Heroku now knows that a process called `web` should be run using `node server.js`.

 Lastly, before we put it live, we need to commit the changes.
 Remember I said Heroku was tightly integrated with Git?
 Heroku does deployments with `git push`, so you need to have everything you want to deploy committed.